 Mary Latimer as a previous Designated pilot examiner helped create this video of a mock checkride the ground portion.
+Please subscribe and share the channel!
 This video is the full length version. or You Tube - youtu.be/cDONX7yGbvw

 PDF downloads for Study, oral, flight training and Daily Flight Safety and Student checklists

 AOPA Flight Training magazine for IPAD/iPhone or other smart phone or tablets Foreflight Garmin Pilot Aeroweather app Flightaware app Stratus ADS-B